awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-examples-xcopy.md

    For information about creating a job using the console, see [ Creating an S3 Batch Operations Job](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/batch-ops-create-job.html) in the *Amazon Simple Storage Service Console User Guide*\.

-## Using a CSV manifest stored in the source account<a name="specify-batchjob-manifest-xaccount-csv"></a>
+## Using a CSV manifest stored in the source account to copy objects across AWS accounts<a name="specify-batchjob-manifest-xaccount-csv"></a>

 You can use a CSV file that is stored in a different AWS account as a manifest for an S3 Batch Operations job\.
+For using an S3 Inventory Report, see [Using an inventory report delivered to the destination account to copy objects across AWS accounts](#specify-batchjob-manifest-xaccount-inventory)\.

 The following procedure shows how to set up permissions when using an S3 Batch Operations job to copy objects from a source account to a destination account with the CSV manifest file stored in the source account\.